Skip to content

 0.5 / 1

-The company has reported the injury frequency rate (IFR) and lost time injury frequency rate (LTIFR) as 1.07 in 2022 for its Thailand operations and an injury rate of 1.6 for its Indonesia operations.
+The company reports a lost time injury frequency rate of 0.97 for its Thailand operations and 0.3 for its Indonesian operations in 2023.
 However, this information does not cover all natural rubber operations of the company.

 • P